-The Viazul is a charter bus that is similar to the Greyhound bus in the United States and they offer service to many cities across the island.
+The Viazul bus is a charter bus that is similar to the Greyhound bus in the United States and they offer service to many cities across the island.

-BOOKING YOUR VIAZUL BUS TICKETS
+BOOKING VIAZUL ONLINE

-We had read that some of the more popular routes (like the route from Vinales to Havana) tend to be filled to capacity.
+We had read that some of the more popular routes (like the route from Viñales to Havana) tend to be filled to capacity.
 Not wanting to risk it by booking our seats at the bus station, we decided to take a chance and pre-book our tickets online.
 The process of booking was very straightforward and I was left with an order confirmation which had a note to print out and bring that with you to the bus station.
 If you are planning to book your ticket online you must do so at least 7 days before the departure.

-Viazul Route Table as of February 1 2018
+Popular Viazul Route as of March 2019

 Havana – Viñales $12 (3.5 hours)